rhanroth/CISC101-Group-12-PaperSummarizer/README.md

-System prompt and reference files for the CISC 101 paper summarizer project.
+Files for the CISC 101 paper summarizer assignment.
+The system prompt file contains the main instructions to have an LLM run the system.
+The module files are the individual modules of the reference file that provides the rules the LLM will follow to execute the system.